sovrynn/ecdo/5-LOCATION-MAPPING/asia/india/README.md

+# India

+Seems that there could be some safe spots in India.

 # Varanasi

 Long way inland, well protected by the Himalayas during S1 -> S2, and a minimum of 800-900km land buffering between the cities and the coast on the S2 -> S1 rotation.